hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 {% include alert.html content="The supervisor user is the most powerful user that can be used from the web interface.
 The supervisor password is written in the nand and it's encrypted.
 To dump the password you must first complete the "Unlock zloader" procedure" alert="Info" icon="svg-info" color="blue" %}

 1. Open the router case and connect your usb to serial adapter.
-2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed
+2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.
 3. Power up the router.
-4. As soon as you read `Hit any key to stop autoboot:` press Enter
+4. As soon as you read `Hit any key to stop autoboot:` press Enter.
 5. Type the following command and press enter to read the supervisor password:
 ```
 atck
 ```
-6. The supervisor password will be printed in clear text and can be used on the zyxel webgui
+6. The supervisor password will be printed in clear text and can be used on the zyxel webgui.
 7. You can reboot the router by typing the following command and press Enter:
 ```
 atsr